Harnett County

 • Conducts hearings for:

-a. claim and deliveries of personal property;
+• claim and deliveries of personal property

-c. legitimations of parentage;
+• legitimations of parentage

 AS RECORD KEEPER, THE CLERK: